cozy-labs/konnectors/README.md

     npm test

-In order to run the tests, you must only have the Data System started.
+In order to run the tests, you only need to have the Data System started.